Retrieval Augmented Time Series Forecasting: EXPERIMENTS

-In general, \textsc{RAF} demonstrates better performance than the baseline approach in terms of WQL and MASE, with smaller values indicating better predictions.
-For instance, when \textsc{RAF} is tested on Chronos Mini and Chronos Base, in datasets such as Weather, FRED-MD, and ETTh1, \textsc{RAF} consistently outperforms the baseline across all four context lengths, showing superior performance in both WQL and MASE metrics.
-The improvements are particularly significant for Chronos Base in ETTh1 and FRED-MD, where \textsc{RAF} achieves lower WQL and MASE values across all context lengths, reinforcing the consistent advantage of \textsc{RAF}.
 For datasets like Traffic and Covid Deaths, the improvements made by \textsc{RAF} are relatively small but still notable for both models.
 In particular, for Covid Deaths, \textsc{RAF} shows a modest but consistent advantage in WQL, especially at shorter context lengths.
-Meanwhile, for the NN5 dataset, \textsc{RAF} and the baseline show similar performance, with minimal differences in both WQL and MASE across all context lengths in Chronos Mini.
+Meanwhile, for the NN5 dataset, \textsc{RAF} and the baseline show similar performance, with minimal differences in both WQL and MASE across all context lengths on average in Chronos Mini.
 However, this is not the case for Chronos Base, as NN5 is one of the datasets where the average improvement is significant.
 This idea is supported by the analysis shown in Figure \ref{fig:synthetic}, where the error values for Chronos Base were lower than those for Chronos Mini across various context lengths.
 Furthermore, Chronos Mini is unable to solve the TS-R problem in the synthetic setting, even in a noiseless environment as depicted in Figure \ref{fig:synthetic}.
-This discrepancy emphasizes that \textsc{RAF} demonstrates enhanced capabilities when implemented with larger models, underscoring the importance of model selection in \textsc{RAF}, particularly for handling longer context lengths.
+This discrepancy emphasizes that \textsc{RAF} demonstrates enhanced capabilities with larger models, underscoring the importance of model selection in \textsc{RAF}, particularly for handling longer context lengths.
 Overall, \textsc{RAF} generally exhibits more consistent and superior performance across most datasets in both models, with some exceptions where the performance gap is narrower.

 $\bullet$ \textbf{Benchmark \rom{2}} is comprised of 5 datasets selected to evaluate the performance of \textsc{RAF} across various scenarios, but this time with much shorter context and prediction lengths.
 Table \ref{tab:avg_scores_benchmark_2_all} summarizes the average performance of \textsc{RAF} and the baseline on Benchmark \rom{2}, in terms of MASE and WQL scores.
 Full results for each prediction length are again provided in the Appendix \ref{app:extended_results}.